 The basic question related to defensive marketing strategy is, how should companies react to the launch of a competitive new brand?
 Once you acknowledge that there is a potential new entrant in the market who will eventually compete for the same position as you, you can take several measures as part of a defensive strategy.

-However, first you have to decide the intensity of competition.
-If the new company, or a company which is a close competitor, is really innovative and soon to take over your market share, then you need to start using defensive marketing strategies.
+However, first, you have to decide the intensity of the competition.
+If the new company, or a company that is a close competitor, is innovative and soon to take over your market share, then you need to start using defensive marketing strategies.

 The threats which can come from competitors are changing technology, rivals shifting competitive advantage, deregulations, or patent expiration.
 These are threats worthy to be taken into consideration and indicate that you need to start preparing your defense strategy.